Killerservice/Combat-Master/README.md

-This is a cheat made by us Killerservice for combat master!

-Usage:
+Killerservice Cheat for Combat Master

+Enhance your gameplay with our custom-made cheat for Combat Master!

+How to Use:
-Just unpack the .rar
+Extract the .rar file.
-Open the exe
+Open the .exe file.
-Click on the dll
-And you are done!
+Select the DLL.
+You're all set!
+✅ Current Status: Active 🟢

-If you want more cheats like this for other games make a review in the discord!
+Want more cheats for other games?
+Leave a review in our Discord! 🚀